EzTaah/ManVSZombies/README.md

 2D-zombie-shooter
 =========

-"A 2D top-down multiplayer game where a player can move and eliminate zombies."
+"A 2D top-down game where a player can move and eliminate zombies."

 <br undefined>